rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 Note that the above considerations have precedence over any extended definition.
 That is, such non-default definitions must be ignored, if they are in conflict with structural dependencies.
-Hence, the use of such definitions is limited.
+Hence, the use of extended definitions is limited.

 Note that this can be understood to indicate that, in principle, the default definitions have precedence over any non-default definition.
-That is, such definitions must in general not be in conflict with the default definitions.
+That is, such definitions must be made with regards to the default definitions.
+Consequently, they can not be in conflict with those default definitions.

-**CLARIFICATION**
-In order for non-default definitions to not yield any conflict, or an unexpected result, type-2 sectioning nodes must have the same parent container.

 **Mind hook**
 The placement of sectioning nodes is significant.